ggjulio/ft_services/README.md

 ## Disclaimer:
 This project has been removed from our cursus for several reasons.
 First one, k8s is too hard for an introduction to containers...
-Second, the subject was not really great.
+Second, the subject was not great.

 # ft_services